picodata/sbroad/README.md

 Currently the library contains a query planner and an executor for the distributed SQL in a Tarantool `cartridge` cluster.

+## Supported Tarantool versions
+Sbroad is only supported by Picodata Tarantool currently.
+You can download it [here](https://picodata.io/download)

 ## Getting started

 First you need to have `rust`, `tarantool` and `cartridge-cli` CLI tools installed and available in your environment.

 An example of the `sbroad` integration with Tarantool can be found in the `test_app` folder.